OussamaSlimani/DevSecOps-internship/scrum/backlog.md

 ## Kubernetes

-- [ ] Learn the basic concepts.
+- [x] Learn the basic concepts.
-- [ ] Install Kubernetes on a cluster of machines (physical, virtual, or cloud) and configure the cluster nodes to communicate with each other.
+- [x] Install Kubernetes on a cluster of machines (physical, virtual, or cloud) and configure the cluster nodes to communicate with each other.
-- [ ] Learn to write Kubernetes configuration files (manifests) using YAML.
+- [x] Learn to write Kubernetes configuration files (manifests) using YAML.
-- [ ] Deploy applications.
+- [x] Deploy applications.
-- [ ] Resource management.
+- [x] Resource management.
-- [ ] Document all aspects of Kubernetes deployment, including architecture, configurations, and operational procedures.
+- [x] Document all aspects of Kubernetes deployment, including architecture, configurations, and operational procedures.

-## Infrastructure as Code (IaC)

-- [ ] Learn the basic concepts.
-- [ ] Explore IaC tools like Terraform or AWS CloudFormation.s
-- [ ] Deploy a sample infrastructure using Terraform scripts.
-- [ ] Learn version control for infrastructure configurations.
-- [ ] Integrate Terraform with your CI/CD pipeline for automated deployments.

-## Cloud deployment

-- [ ] Deploy the application to a production environment.
-- [ ] Create documentation for the cloud deployment process.

 ## SonarQube